 If your organization is invited to submit a grant application, the initial grant proposal steps include:

 We operate on a rolling cycle.
 Grants are typically awarded quarterly.
-If your organization has a funding need for a particular fiscal cycle, please provide that information in the LOI or application.
+If your organization has a funding need for a particular fiscal cycle, please provide that information in the application.

-Within 60 days of submission, our staff will contact your organization regarding the status of your LOI and potential next steps.
+Within 60 days of submission, our staff will contact your organization regarding your application status and potential next steps.

 Our staff will assess funding opportunities based on several criteria: